blakewilson/video-background/readme.txt

 1. 4 fields?
 That’s it?
 Yep, simply enter in the element you’d like the video background to be in and key in the paths to the video and fallback image.
 Awesome.

 == Changelog ==

+= 2.6.0 =
+* Fixed: Compatibility issue with IOS 11 and High Sierra
+* Added: Reengineered vidbg scripts for more consistency across websites and faster loading speeds
+* Added: All instances of Video Background are now ran straight from the shortcode for more consistency.
+* Fixed: Compatibility issues in the opacity slider
+* Added: WordPress required version is now 4.2

 = 2.5.8 =
 * Fixed: Conditionally enqueue vidbg script